-Certificates can be extracted from a PKCS #7 package by
+Certificates can be extracted from a PKCS #7 package by specifying the

--7 flag with ssh-keygen-g3.
+-7flag with ssh-keygen-g3.

-Define the CA certificate(s) to be used in host
+Define the CA certificate(s) to be used in host authentication in the

 <cert-validation end-point-identity-check="yes" socks-server-url="socks://fw.example.com:1080"> <ldap-server address="ldap://ldap.example.com:389" /> <ocsp-responder url="http://ocsp.example.com:8090" validity-period="0" /> <ca-certificate name="ssh_ca1" file="ssh_ca1.crt" disable-crls="no" use-expired-crls="100" /> </cert-validation>

 The client will only accept certificates issued by the defined CA(s).

 You can disable the use of CRLs by setting the

 disable-crlsattribute of the